View and manage G Suite mobile devices

 To see more information about a device, click the device’s ID.
-For details, seee View mobile device details.
+For details, see View mobile device details.

 You can search for devices that meet common criteria, view general information about devices, check device status and recent activity, and perform tasks, such as blocking or wiping a device.

-You can see a device’s management status in the Status column at the far right.
-A device can be in any of the following management states:
+You can see a device’s management status in the Status column.
+A device can be in the following management states: